Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Genericize and move the value extractor from module Solr to module Search.
 - [ ] Improve the check of presence of an item in sites for real time indexation.
 - [ ] Updated index in batch, not one by one.
+- [ ] Add an option to replace the default Omeka search form.
+- [ ] Improve the internal autosuggester to return the list of next words when space.
+- [ ] Use a or for facets of each group.

 Warning